seletskiy/urxvt-vim-insert/README.md

 ================================

-Just install this urxvt perl plugin, restart urxvt and all following Shift-Inserts will paste text as it expected to be done in XXI centure.
+Just install this urxvt perl plugin, restart urxvt and all following Shift-Inserts will paste text as it expected to be done in XXI century.

 It will also work onto remote server vim.
 Waow.

 Installation
 ============

-Under arch, just install package from [AUR](https://aur.archlinux.org/packages/urxvt-vim-insert/).
+Under archlinux, just install package from [AUR](https://aur.archlinux.org/packages/urxvt-vim-insert/).

+Under any other distro, just copy [vim-insert](vim-insert) into rxvt-unicode extensions directory.